by Matt Slick

 Very few, if any, of the 'different' Mormon doctrines, are found in their Standard Works: the Bible, The Book of Mormon, Doctrine & Covenants, and The Pearl of Great Price.
 Rather, they are taught by Mormons of high standing: prophets, apostles, members of the 70 Quorum.
 McConkie, for example, was a member of the 70's Quorum, a very high ranking Mormon and wrote the book, Mormon Doctrine, from which much of the documentation for this is taken.

 President Hinkley, the prophet and revelator of the Mormon church, has publicly declared that the Jesus of Mormonism and traditional Christianity are not the same.
 Let's take a look at the difference between the Mormon Jesus and the one of Traditional Christianity:

 The Christian Jesus

-This brief comparison should help you see the difference between the two.
-Jesus cannot be both the literal son of god and his goddess wife and not the literal begotten son.
-He cannot be both one of 3 gods, and not one of 3 gods.
+This brief comparison should help you see the difference between the two view of Christ.
+Jesus cannot be both the literal sexually begotten son of god and not the literal sexually begotten son.
+He cannot be both one of 3 gods and not one of 3 gods.
 They are different.
 In fact, it would be a lot easier if the Mormons called him by a different name.
 For example, Bolok would be good.
-Bolok is one of three gods, but Jesus is not. etc. That way, it would be a lot easier to tell them apart.
+Bolok is one of three gods, but Jesus is not. etc. That way, it would be easier to tell them apart.